deepjavalibrary/djl/examples/docs/biggan.md

 # Image Generation with BigGAN from the Model Zoo

 [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network) (GANs) are a branch of deep learning used for generative modeling.
 They consist of 2 neural networks that act as adversaries, the Generator and the Discriminator.
-The Generator is assigned to generated fake images that look real, and the Discriminator needs to correctly identify the fake ones.
+The Generator is assigned to generate fake images that look real, and the Discriminator needs to correctly identify the fake ones.

 In this example, you will learn how to use a [BigGAN](https://deepmind.com/research/open-source/biggan) generator to create images, using the generator directly from the [ModelZoo](../../docs/model-zoo.md).